LumoSQL/lumosql/doc/lumo-test-build.md

 Makefile constructs the default value by specifying one or more of the following options (the value indicated is the current default):

-* `SQLITE_VERSION=3.34.0` - the version of sqlite3 to use to update the
+* `SQLITE_VERSIONS=3.34.0` - the version of sqlite3 to use to update the
-benchmarks database; this will also be built and benchmarked by default
+benchmarks database; this will also be built and benchmarked by default;
+if a space-separated list is specified, the first one will be used for the benchmarks database but all they will be built and benchmarked
 * `USE_LMDB=yes` - whether to build/benchmark the LMDB targets
 * `SQLITE_FOR_LMDB=3.8.3.1` - the version of sqlite3 to use with the
 LMDB backend; this will also be built and benchmarked using the default